yash-levi1896/tailnodeassignment/README.md

    pip install -r requirements.txt

-7. Create a .env file in the project root and configure your environment variables:
+7. Create a .env file in the assignment directory and configure your environment variables:

    ```bash
    MongoURL=your-mongodb-connection-uri